Nest-Analytics/Cloud-DevOps-Exercises/week-07/README-Exercise-1.md

 http://localhost:3000
 ```

-The game app should load and be fully playable.
+The taskline app should load and be fully playable.

 ---